OmicsML/awesome-deep-learning-single-cell-papers/README.md

 We will try to make this list updated.
 If you found any error or any missed paper, please don't hesitate to open an issue or pull request.

+## For the foundation model for single-cell, more papers are recorded [[HERE]](https://github.com/OmicsML/awesome-foundation-model-single-cell-papers).

 - [Book](#book)
 - [Single Cell Techonoly](#single-cell-techonoly)